andreacalderonvv/cse15l-lab-reports/Lab Report 5.md

 **Detail the sympton you're seeing.
 Be specific; include both what you're seeing and what you expect to see instead.
 Screenshots are great, copy pasted terminal output is also great.
 Avoid saying
 "it doesn't work".**

-The symptom I am seeing is that my bash file keeps going to the else and prints:
+The symptom I am seeing is that my bash file keeps going to the else of the if statement and prints:

 File not found.

-I expected this file to be able to compile and then run the tests.
+I expected this file print "File found and will compile." and to be able to compile and then run the tests.
 This is an image of the wrong output.

 ![Image](buggy)